zxnga/reptile_sb3/README.md

   - `tasks: Optional[ListTask]`: Contruct all your training envs beforehand and feed them as a list to the `TaskGenerator` through the `tasks` parameter.
   - `task_callable: Optional[Callable[..., Tuple[gym.Env, Dict[str, Any]]]]`: Construct a function that generates training envs and pass the callable to the `tasks_generator_cls` param and optional associated parameters to the `tasks_generator_params` param.
 - Pass your SB3 algorithm class as `rl_algorithm` and hyperparameters in `rl_algo_kwargs` to the `ReptileMetaRL` object.
+- Learn the meta-initialization using the `.learn()` method.

+### How to create your own task generator

-The TaskGenerator class is provided to facilitate the creation and sampling of task especially for complex environments that need specific initialization logic.
+The `TaskGenerator` class is provided to facilitate the creation, sampling and revisit of task especially for complex environments that need specific initialization logic.
+One can create its own task generator as long as it implements the 2 necessary methods called during the meta-learning process:

-However the meta-learning code only expects the task_generator to implement 2 methods:
 - get_tasks: that generates or retreive a env

 ```python